Asgari-research/mof-chemical-holdouts/README.md

 That generated folder is ignored by Git.
 Copy only compact, publication-facing outputs into `source_data/`, `figures/`, or `manuscript/` when preparing a release.

+## Data access

+This repository does not redistribute the raw ARC–MOF database files.
+The benchmark uses ARC–MOF-derived adsorption targets, geometric descriptors, and grouped metadata.
+Users should obtain the relevant ARC–MOF files from the original publication/data records and place them locally according to the folder layout described below.

+Required local inputs:

+- `clean_data.csv`
+- `geo-clusters.csv`
+- `mc-clusters.csv`
+- `func-clusters.csv`
+- `flig-clusters.csv`

+Optional local inputs:

+- `geometric_properties.csv`
+- `all_topology_lists.csv`

+If `clean_data.csv` is not available, the pipeline can build it from ARC–MOF-derived raw files including:

+- `geometric_properties.csv`
+- `post_comb_vsa-CO2.csv`
+- `methane.csv`

+The repository includes compact source-data CSV files for the manuscript and Supplementary Information figures/tables.
+Large full-prediction files, fitted models, and raw third-party database files are excluded from version control and are regenerated locally by rerunning the pipeline.
 ## Recommended release contents

 Track these files in Git: